SWIRLS_

 Swirls Docs

 This workflow accepts a contact form submission, summarizes it with an LLM, and sends a confirmation email.
+Workflows can span multiple .swirls files.
+The compiler composes them into a single workflow.

 schema: @json {